A Survey on Deep Learning-based Architectures for Semantic Segmentation on 2D images

 Judging by the picture it portrays, the deep evolution of the literature clearly reveals a number of important implications.
 First, graphical model-based refinement modules are being abandoned due to their slow nature.
-A good example of this trend would be the evolution of DeepLab from \cite{Chen14} to \cite{Liang2018a} (see Table \ref{MethodsTable}).
+A good example of this trend would be the evolution of DeepLab from \citep{Chen14} to \citep{Liang2018a} (see Table \ref{MethodsTable}).
 Notably, no significant study published in 2019 and 2020 employed a CRF-based or similar module to refine their segmentation results.
 Second, most studies published in the past two years show no significant leap in performance rates.
 For this reason, researchers have tended to focus on experimental solutions such as object detection-based or Neural Architecture Search (NAS)-based approaches.
-Some of these very recent group of studies \cite{zhang2020dcnas,ZophGLCLC020} focus on (NAS)-based techniques, instead of hand-crafted architectures.
-EfficientNet-NAS \cite{zhang2020dcnas} belongs to this category and is the leading study in PASCAL VOC 2012 semantic segmentation challenge at the time the paper was prepared.
+Some of these very recent group of studies \citep{zhang2020dcnas,ZophGLCLC020} focus on (NAS)-based techniques, instead of hand-crafted architectures.
+EfficientNet-NAS \citep{ZophGLCLC020} belongs to this category and is the leading study in PASCAL VOC 2012 semantic segmentation challenge at the time the paper was prepared.
 We believe that the field will witness an increasing interest in NAS-based methods in the near future.
-In general, considering all studies of the post-FCN era, the main challenge of the field still remains to be \emph{efficiently} integrating (i.e. in real-time) global context to localisation information, which still does not appear to have an off-the-shelf solution, although there are some promising techniques, such as YOLACT \cite{YOLACT2019}.
+In general, considering all studies of the post-FCN era, the main challenge of the field still remains to be \emph{efficiently} integrating (i.e. in real-time) global context to localisation information, which still does not appear to have an off-the-shelf solution, although there are some promising techniques, such as YOLACT \citep{YOLACT2019}.

 In Table \ref{MethodsTable}, the right-most column represents a categorical level of computational efficiency.
-We use a four-level categorisation (one star to four stars) to indicate computational efficiency of each listed method.
+We use a four-level categorisation (one star to four stars) to indicate the computational efficiency of each listed method.
 For any assigned level of the computational efficiency of a method, we explain our reasoning in the table with solid arguments.
-For that matter, the only four-stars method in Table \ref{MethodsTable} is ``YOLACT'' by \cite{YOLACT2019}, which is the only method that claims to provide real-time performance (i.e. $>$30fps) on both PASCAL VOC 2012 and COCO image sets.
+For example, one of the four-star methods in Table \ref{MethodsTable} is ``YOLACT'' by \citep{YOLACT2019}, which claims to provide real-time performance (i.e. $>$30fps) on both PASCAL VOC 2012 and COCO image sets.